oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_fusion/README.md

 #### Default Loop Fusion

 The Intel® oneAPI DPC++ compiler attempts to fuse adjacent loops by default when profitable and memory dependencies allow.
-For example, the compiler will not fuse loops by default when two adjacent loops have unequal trip counts, if only one of the two loops has stall-free logic, or if only one of the two loops is tagged with the `intel::ivdep` attribute.
 The `intel::nofusion` attribute should be applied to a loop to tell the compiler not to fuse that loop with others.

-#### Manual Loop Fusion
+#### Explicit Loop Fusion
 Compiler loop fusion profitability heuristics can be overridden using the `fpga_loop_fuse<N>(f)` function.
 The `fpga_loop_fuse<N>(f)` function takes a function `f` containing loops, and an optional unsigned template parameter `N`, which specifies the number of nesting depths in which fusion should be performed.
 The default number of nesting depths is `N=1`.

 For example, consider a function `f` containing the following loops: